bisraelsen/bisraelsen.github.io/about.md

 permalink: /bio/
 ---

-I am currently a PhD student in the department of Computer Science at CU, Boulder.
+I am currently a PhD candidate in the department of Computer Science at CU, Boulder.
 I am a member of the [COHRINT][cohrint] lab that is advised by Nisar R. Ahmed.
 I am affiliated with both [C-UAS][cuas] and [RECUV][recuv].

-My research focuses on algorithms for human-robot interaction.
-More specifically, what tools are needed for humans and robots to work together on teams.
-To that end I use various machine learning algorithms.
-One key idea I call *circumspective agents*, which is supposed to convey the idea of an agent being able to be introspective *and* extrospective.
-Or in other words:

-* Introspective -- Capability to analyze internal processes and capabilities
-* Extrospective -- Capability to analyze external environment and surroundings

-A circumspective agent has the tools to analyze and quantify certain properties.
-Of course, in a team situation, any analysis is severely weakened if it can't be *expressed* to something else in a meaningful way.
-Consequently, I focus on autonomous agents being able to express their circumspective analysis to humans.
-As a consequence, I study the interpretability and explainability of different machine learning and artificial intelligence methods.
-This expression is intended to *calibrate* the trust of human team members.
+My research focuses on algorithms that compliment human-AI (or human-robot, human-computer,...) interaction.
+More specifically I ask: How can AI help humans to trust it appropriately (and act accordingly)?
+I claim that this is one of the fundamental questions being asked by those who investigate interpretable, comprehensible, transparent, and explainable machine learning, as well as human-computer interaction, human-robot interaction, and e-commerce (among many others).

+My collaborators and I have been investigating what we call "algorithmic assurances".
+Algorithmic assurances are any feedback that an AI (or robot, computer, machine,...) can provide to a human user in order to calibrate their trust-related behaviors.

+More specifically I am investigating different algorithmic assurances that can be used for an autonomous robot that uses a POMDP for decision making.
+The idea is that these assurances could be reported to the human user in some way in order for them to better understand the capabilities and limitations of the robot.
+Please see [this paper][survey] for a more detailed discussion.

 ---
 Coming soon: my CV